Hey Jude: Commercial performance

 The single was a highly successful debut for Apple Records, a result that contrasted with the public embarrassment the band faced after the recent closure of their short-lived retail venture, Apple Boutique.
 In the description of music journalist Paul Du Noyer, the song's "monumental quality ... amazed the public in 1968"; in addition, the release silenced detractors in the British mainstream press who had relished the opportunity to criticise the band for their December 1967 television special, Magical Mystery Tour, and their trip to Rishikesh in early 1968.
 In the US, the single similarly brought an end to speculation that the Beatles' popularity might be diminishing, after "Lady Madonna" had peaked at number 4.

 "Hey Jude" reached the top of Britain's Record Retailer chart (subsequently adopted as the UK Singles Chart) in September 1968.
 It lasted two weeks on top before being replaced by Hopkin's "Those Were the Days", which McCartney helped promote.
 "Hey Jude" was certified gold by the Recording Industry Association of America (RIAA) on 13 September; that same week, NME reported that two million copies of the single had been sold.
 The song entered the Billboard Hot 100 in the US on 14 September, beginning a nineteen-week chart run there.
 It reached number one on 28 September and held that position for nine weeks, for three of which "Those Were the Days" held the number-two spot.
 This was the longest run at number one for a single in the US until 1977.
 The song was the 16th number-one hit there for the Beatles.
 Billboard ranked it as the number-one song for 1968.
 In Australia, "Hey Jude" was number one for 13 weeks, which remained a record there until ABBA's "Fernando" in 1976.
-It also topped the charts in Belgium, Brazil, Canada, Denmark, France, Ireland, Malaysia, the Netherlands, New Zealand, Norway, the Philippines, Singapore, Spain, Sweden, Switzerland and West Germany.
+It also topped the charts in Belgium, Brazil, Canada (3 weeks), Denmark, France, the Irish Singles Chart, Malaysia, the Netherlands, New Zealand, Norway, the Philippines, Singapore, Spain, Sweden, Switzerland, and West Germany.

 On 30 November 1968, NME reported that sales had reached nearly six million copies worldwide.
 By 1999, "Hey Jude" had sold an estimated eight million copies worldwide.
 That year, it was certified 4× platinum by the RIAA, representing four million units shipped in the US.
 As of December 2018, "Hey Jude" was the 54th-best-selling single of all time in the UK – one of six Beatles songs included on the top sales rankings published by the Official Charts Company.
+It has since been described as an international global hit.